-The race and ethnicity numbers above, for the CDBG program, do not include the multiracial categories Asian/White, Black/African American and White, American Indian/Alaskan Native and Black/African American, which increases those served by 215 persons, 26 reporting as Hispanic and three additional households.
+The race and ethnicity numbers above, for the CDBG program, do not include the multiracial categories American Indian/Alaskan Native and White, Asian/White, Black/African American and White, American Indian/Alaskan Native and Black/African American, which increases those served by 455 persons, 51 reporting as Hispanic and two additional households.
 Although this information is captured in IDIS it doesn't report in the CAPER data.

 Additionally, although captured through IDIS beneficiary data, the CAPER reporting does not have Other Multi-Racial data.
-King County served an additional 2,227 persons identifying as Other Multi-Racial, 1,263 of whom reported as Hispanic and 15 Other Multi-Racial households.
+King County served an additional 1,695 persons identifying as Other Multi-Racial, 741 of whom reported as Hispanic and 34 Other Multi-Racial households of whom one reported as Hispanic.